Nashville police officer drowns while helping suicidal woman

 "Our worst fears were realized today when Officer Mumaw was recovered deceased from the Cumberland River after having given his life to save a woman in distress," Nashville Mayor Megan Barry said in a statement.
 "Officer Mumaw dedicated his life to the safety and protection of us all, and today he gave his life to that calling."

+"Officer Mumaw loved this city and very much enjoyed working the overnight shift at the Madison Precinct," police Chief Steve Anderson added.
+"Our department and Nashville have suffered the great loss of a true public servant."

-An 18-year veteran of the force, Mumaw and another officer were responding to call from the woman's relatives who said she was thinking about committing suicide by driving her car into the river, Aaron said.
+An 18-year veteran of the force, Mumaw and two other officers were responding to a call from the woman's relatives who said she was thinking about committing suicide by driving her car into the river, police said.

-The 40-year-old woman was in her vehicle when officers arrived and was trying to climb out when the car suddenly went into gear and started rolling down the ramp, Aaron said.
+The 40-year-old woman was in her vehicle at the bottom of a boat ramp when officers arrived.

-While trying to get the woman out of the car, the officers fell into the water, Aaron said.
+Mumaw and Officer Trent Craig were on the driver's side trying to convince her to climb out of the car while Officer Nick Diamond was on the passenger side, police said.

+Pulled deeper into the river by the car, Diamond reached for Mumaw and was able to grab his hand.
+But only for a moment.

+"Officer Diamond lost a slight grip that he had on Officer Mumaw," the statement read.
+"Officer Craig ran along the riverbank for a short distance, saw the top of Officer Mumaw's head, and jumped into the water, which came up to his neck.
+The water temperature and conditions were too much to overcome, and Officer Craig was forced to get out of the water."

-While one was able to get back to the bank, Mumaw went missing in the 15-feet-deep water and was not found until 9:15 a.m. by a fire department diver.
+Mumaw went missing in the 15-feet-deep water and was not found until 9:15 a.m. by a fire department diver.
+He was less than 100 yards from the boat ramp.

-The woman, who was found on the riverbank, was taken to TriStar Skyline Medical Center and later detained by police, Aaron said.
+The woman who launched the tragic chain of events managed to make it back to shore and was found on the riverbank, police said.
+She was taken to TriStar Skyline Medical Center and later detained by police.

-She has not been charged, but Aaron said she appears to have been impaired by "some type of substance."